CIC Young Scientist Award

 The prizes are usually awarded annually and come with prize money of 350 euros (master's thesis) or 750 euros (doctoral thesis), a free one-year GDCh and CIC membership upon request, and a certificate outlining the merits of the awardee .
 From 2025, a maximum of two awardee will be awarded per call for proposals .

-The GDCh Division of Computers in Chemistry is announcing the "CIC Young Scientist Award for Computational Chemistry" for the year 2025.
-It is awarded for outstanding master's and dissertations that touch on the scientific fields represented in the Division and represent a special achievement for the further development of the CIC field.
-The nominees should have completed their work at a university in the German-speaking region.
-Evaluation criteria include thematic relevance as well as scientific quality and presentation.
-The work must have been completed between January 1, 2023 and March 30, 2025.
-The completion period will be shortened to 15 months in 2026.
-A maximum of two awardee will be awarded per call for proposals .
+The GDCh Division "computers in chemistry" (CIC) is announcing the "CIC Young Scientist Award for Computational Chemistry" for 2026.
+It will be awarded for outstanding master's and dissertations that touch on the scientific fields represented in the Division and represent a special contribution to the advancement of the CIC field.
+Nominees should have completed their work at a university in German-speaking countries.
+Evaluation criteria include thematic relevance, scientific quality, and presentation.
+Theses must have been completed between January 1, 2025, and March 30, 2026.
+A maximum of two awardee will be honored per call for call for proposals .
 Repeat submissions are not permitted.

-The jury consists of the members of the board and the associated board members.
-The Board decides on the award of the prize after considering the jury's report with an absolute majority of all incumbent board members.
+The jury consists of the members of the Executive Board and the associated members of the Executive Board.
+After reviewing the jury's report, the Board decides on the award by an absolute majority of all incumbent Executive Board members.
 Supervisors of the proposed works are excluded from the evaluation and decision-making process.

 Proposals can be submitted by the graduates' supervisors.
-The master's thesis or dissertation should be rated at least "very good".
-The work, possibly also in the form of publications of the CIC-relevant results, as well as a CV stating the final grades of all study phases including the doctorate if applicable, must be submitted electronically with a brief justification by March 30, 2025 to the Board of the Division , n.buerger@gdch.de.
+The master's thesis or dissertation should be graded at least "very good."
+The theses, possibly also in the form of publications of CIC-relevant results, as well as a CV listing the final grades for all study phases, including the doctorate (if applicable), and a brief explanation of the reasons for the nomination, must be submitted electronically to the CIC Board of the Division at n.buerger@gdch.de by March 30, 2026.

 awardee